-The grass is green, the trees are budding, and spring is in the air!
-After snuggling up with warm drinks by the fireplace for months, it’s time for something cooler.
-If the nicer weather has you craving a margarita, you’re in luck.
-Whether you prefer frozen or on the rocks, Grand Rapids has plenty of amazing Mexican restaurants that serve plenty of tasty margaritas.
+Whether you prefer frozen or on the rocks, Grand Rapids has plenty of amazing Mexican restaurants that serve tasty margaritas.
 We’re not just talking tequila and mix here.

 Check out the innovative margaritas—and delicious food—at one, or more, of these local restaurants.

 Housed in a remodeled 1920s neighborhood service station, Donkey Taqueria dishes up authentic Mexican food like barbacoa tacos and chips served with homemade guacamole.
-Their bar is a don’t-miss.
-“We always carry the best selection of tequila in the city with over 130 varieties,” says Tina Iker, Director of Operations.
+Their bar is a can’t-miss, with over 130 varieties of tequila.
+Donkey’s standard margaritas include a classic lime flavor, prickly pear, and jalapeño.

 Photo Credit: Experience Grand Rapids

 Lindo Mexico expanded for the second time last fall and for good reason: lots of people enjoy the casual, family-owned restaurant and the authentic, fresh food prepared by their chef each morning.
-In addition to special dishes like chimichangas and Camarones (shrimp)—and a coconut flan you won’t want to pass up—Lindo Mexico offers more than 10 different tequilas and a wide variety of margaritas.
+In addition to special dishes like chimichangas and Camarones (shrimp)—and a coconut flan you won’t want to pass up—Lindo Mexico offers dozens of different tequilas and a wide variety of margaritas.

 Photo Credit: photo courtesy of Lindo Mexico located at 1742 28th St SW

-Just around the corner from Van Andel Arena, Luna embraces the rich culinary heritage of Latin America and features contemporary Latin foods.
-The menu at Luna changes regularly, but you can always expect delicious food and creative drinks.
+Just around the corner from Van Andel Arena, Luna embraces the rich culinary heritage of Latin America and features contemporary Latin foods, so you can always expect delicious food and creative drinks.

 “Our bartenders like to use fresh, in-season produce to create new features every week,” says Mario Cascante, owner of Luna.
-“For example, this week we are experimenting with watermelon as our margarita feature.”
-Their current menu includes a classic, pink, top-shelf, spicy, mango and Paloma margarita, which range from $6-$8.
-They also offer a flight—a super fun way to try 3 different margarita flavors—for $12.
+Their current menu includes the classic lmie and flavors including prickly pear, mango, hibiscus, paloma (grapefruit), and spicy... just to name a few.
+They also offer a flight—a super fun way to try three different margarita flavors.

 Reservations are strongly recommended for parties of any size!